Relieving Side Effects From a Flu Shot

 While some side effects are expected, you could be eligible to seek compensation if you suffer severe health issues from the vaccine.
 Discuss potential legal options with the vaccine injury attorney from Jeffrey S. Pop & Associates.

-The purpose of the flu shot
+The Purpose of the Flu Shot

 The flu can leave you in bed for a few days.
 However, for some, the virus can cause serious and ongoing health complications.
 The flu can lead to hospitalization, respiratory illness, and death.
 The flu shot is necessary for many individuals to avoid complications and save their lives.
 Often, those who are most at risk include: